Biden could call for a Palestinian state before Trump succeeds him

 (Photo: Haim Goldberg, REUTERS/Nathan Howard)

 Though the specifics remain unclear—whether the resolution will merely support the creation of a state or, more importantly, recognize Palestine as a UN member state—the implications could jeopardize our security.
 Over a decade ago, during my tenure as Israel's ambassador to the United States, I engaged in a discussion with the diplomatic staff about the pros and cons of Israel itself recognizing a Palestinian state—such recognition would impose on Ramallah the responsibility for any terrorist acts originating there.
-Conversely, any Israeli pursuit into the Palestinian state would be deemed a violation of its sovereignty.
+Conversely, any Israeli pursuit of the Palestinian state would be deemed a violation of its sovereignty.

 Similarly, a Security Council recognition of a Palestinian state today would empower it to declare any settlement and IDF base as violations of its sovereignty.
 Israel would face repeated legal challenges in international courts, leading to sanctions against our leaders and citizens.